Charged with Prostitution or Solicitation?

 Furthermore, a conviction for Prostitution or Promotion of Prostitution could result in serious long-term consequences that could result in the following: prison time, an extended probation term, a permanent limitation in your ability to get a job and the stigma of being labeled as a person convicted of a sex crime.
 Don’t let a bad situation or a bad decision limit your potential and your future!

-It is critical that you call The Hampton Law Firm now for a free consultation.
-At The Hampton Law Firm, you will find an aggressive and experienced criminal defense firm that will thoroughly investigate your case and explore all possible defenses available to you under the law and work to get your case dismissed!
+It is critical that you call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation.
+At The Hampton Criminal Defense Attorneys, PLLC, you will find an aggressive and experienced criminal defense firm that will thoroughly investigate your case and explore all possible defenses available to you under the law and work to get your case dismissed!

-Contact the Hampton Law Firm now at 817-826-9905 to schedule a free consultation to determine your rights and legal options.
+Contact the Hampton Criminal Defense Attorneys, PLLC now at 817-826-9905 to schedule a free consultation to determine your rights and legal options.